Studiobear/designspek/libs/core/readme.md

 ## Acknowledgements

 This library was initially inspired by [svelte-styled-system(@manuschillerdev)](https://github.com/manuschillerdev/svelte-styled-system).
-At time of discovery, svelte-styled-system was annotated as a proof-of-concept for bringing in the concepts of [styled-system](https://styled-system.com/) and doing it in as small of a package as possible. _Designspek_ vears away from this by choosing to make design specificiations
+At time of discovery, svelte-styled-system was annotated as a proof-of-concept for bringing in the concepts of [styled-system](https://styled-system.com/) and doing it in as small of a package as possible. _Designspek_ vears away from this by choosing to make design specificiations first class citizens at the cost of size efficiency.